Harshgola07/Research_pilot/README.md

 ## 🖥️ Usage

--Open your browser to http://localhost:5173.
+- Open your browser to http://localhost:5173.
--You should see the "ResearchPilot" UI.
+- You should see the "ResearchPilot" UI.
--Enter a complex research question (e.g., "What are the key technological hurdles for quantum computing scalability as of 2026?").
+- Enter a complex research question (e.g., "What are the key technological hurdles for quantum computing scalability as of 2026?").
--Click Launch Research.
+- Click Launch Research.
--Watch the Agent Pipeline widget animate live as the backend streams progress updates (Planner → Researcher → Critic → Writer).
+- Watch the Agent Pipeline widget animate live as the backend streams progress updates (Planner → Researcher → Critic → Writer).
--The final, fully styled "Executive Summary" report will appear below the pipeline once complete, including confidence grades and clean citations.
+- The final, fully styled "Executive Summary" report will appear below the pipeline once complete, including confidence grades and clean citations.